 Ohio State Amazon Web Services

-University-configured AWS (also called Ohio State AWS) adds the following features to the standard AWS offering:
+The OCIO offers university-configured AWS (also called Ohio State AWS) to faculty and staff for approved university business.
+Ohio State AWS adds the following features to the standard AWS offering:

 - Integrated billing – your AWS charges will be paid automatically from your Ohio State account;

 - Ohio State name.n and BuckeyePass login to the AWS console;

 - Pre-configured accounts to meet Ohio State requirements;

 - Access to support specialists within AWS;